Clark County Court Records

 Ohio law creates a strong presumption of public access to court records.
 The Ohio Public Records Act and Rule 45 of the Rules of Superintendence for the Courts of Ohio require courts and clerk offices to make records available for inspection and copying upon request, subject to applicable fees and specific statutory exceptions.

-In Clark County, the Clerk of Courts and the Municipal Court Clerk serve as the primary custodians of court records and facilitate public access both online and in person.
-Publicly accessible information typically includes case status, filing dates, party names, docket entries, hearing schedules, charge information, fines and costs, and judicial rulings.
+In Clark County, the Clerk of Courts and the Municipal Court Clerk are the primary custodians of court records and handle public access both online and in person.
+Information that is generally available to the public includes case status, filing dates, party names, docket entries, hearing schedules, charge information, fines and costs, and judicial rulings.

 Records That Are Not Publicly Available

-Certain categories of court documents are restricted from public inspection under Ohio law and court rules:
+Certain categories of documents are restricted from public inspection under Ohio law and court rules:

 - Juvenile court records